computablelabs/compspec/TopLevelSpec.md

 function create_data_market({address_1:allocation_1,...,address_n:allocation_n}, uint t_council, uint t_util, uint t_submit) external
 ```

-TODO: The above isn't valid solidity (can't pass in lists in this fashion).
+TODO: The form of the function above may not work in practice due to gas costs.
+TBD

 `MarketFactory.create_data_market()`: Constructs and launches a new data market.
 This is the only public way to create a new data market.
 There are a number of arguments needed in this constructor.
 Each data market has an associated token with it. `create_data_market()` must receive necessary information to initialize this token.
 It might make sense to pass in a list of `[address_1: allocation_1,...,address_n:allocation_n]` of initial token allocations to `create_data_market()`.
 The `MarketToken` is initialized with this initial spread of market token.